MarkEdmondson1234/markedmondson.me-hugo/content/post/2017-09-05-rstudio-server-chromebook.md

 ![](../images/startup-rstudio-persistent.png)

-As this includes the home directory, so log as I login with the same username, and point to the same bucket, any RStudio launched (within a Docker/locally, whereever) don't need to reconfigure Git - downloading a GitHub repo is as simple as copying the SSH GitHub URL...
+As this includes the home directory, so long as I login with the same username, and point to the same bucket, any RStudio launched (within a Docker/locally, whereever) don't need to reconfigure Git - downloading a GitHub repo is as simple as copying the SSH GitHub URL...

 ![](../images/ssh-clone-github.png)